parsiya/parsiya.net/content/post/2018-01-29-virtualbox-sav-file-format.markdown

 00000020  ff ff ff ff 00 00 00 00 00 00 00 00              |ÿÿÿÿ........|
 ```

-End data unit does not have any data, it's just header and does not have a name.
-Using the `SSMFILEUNITHDRV2` struct we can dissect the data here:
+End data unit does not have any data, it only has a header and does not have a name.
+Using the `SSMFILEUNITHDRV2` struct we can dissect it:

 - `0a 54 68 65 45 6e 64 00`: Header `"\nTheEnd"`.
 - `12 a7 c7 04`: Offset of this unit == `04 c7 a7 12`.